MicrosoftDocs/fabric-docs/docs/enterprise/monitor-paused-capacity.md

 ## Why is my capacity spiking?

 To allow your capacity to perform at the highest level, its usage is [smoothed](throttling.md#balance-between-performance-and-reliability) over time.
-When you pause your capacity, the remaining smoothed operations are executed.
+When you pause your capacity, the remaining cumulative overages and smoothed operations are executed.
 As a result, a spike appears in the [Utilization](metrics-app-compute-page.md#utilization) visual.

 The spike provides an indication that your capacity was paused.
 You can hover over the spike to view and see the state of the capacity in the tooltip.